-3. The Coles Notes of Alarm Queries

 Looking to check in while you are away?
 With MPA it’s easy with sets of pre-configured alarm queries to help you manage and track the alarms generated by MPA.
 Selecting one of these pre-configured alarm queries like, ‘All Device Availability’ or ‘Top 10 Critical Devices’, gives you a bird’s eye view of the network and is easily accessed from the Tool menu on the MPA dashboard.
 Summary visual.

 4. Zero In-Box

 Yes, ‘zero in-box’ is the stuff dreams are made of but getting bogged down by alert emails happens in a heartbeat and no one wants to come back from vacation to a pile of notifications.
 By using alarm properties in MPA, you can manage the alarms that you want to see – and that matter to you – making sure that you are reacting proactively to alarms on the network.
 This is also good practice anytime of the year, making sure that you never suffer from alarm fatigue.

 5. Leverage Alarm Analytics

 When you are away from the office, you only want to see the most critical alarms.
-New in MPA 2.1, Alarm Analytics helps you customize your alarm management environment to help you SEE more easily the alarms that matter most to YOU.
+Alarm Analytics helps you customize your alarm management environment to help you SEE more easily the alarms that matter most to YOU.
 With Alarm Analytics, MPA learns from your behavior and from the behavior of other users to optimize how alarm information is presented.
 The alarms that are deemed to be the most important to you are shown FIRST.
-That was replaced with: